- What does Udacity do?

 The mission of Udacity is to democratize education by offering higher education opportunities that are accessible, flexible, and economical.
-Udacity offers aspiring learners across the globe the opportunity to participate in—and contribute to—some of the most exciting and innovative fields in the world, such as artificial intelligence, blockchain development, VR, robotics, and much more.
+Udacity offers aspiring learners across the globe the opportunity to participate in—and contribute to—some of the most exciting and innovative fields in the world, such as artificial intelligence, IoT development, growth acquisition and strategy, and much more.

 Their classes range from introductory level to advanced and they also have recently added career services.
 Udacity is perhaps most well known for their nanodegree programs, which they offer in artificial intelligence, programming, data science, autonomous systems, and business.
 These are project and skills-based educational credential programs.

 People with a commitment to learning thrive in Udacity classes.
 Their unique learning model enables them to engage with their students more than a lot of other online classes.
 Udacity students’ goals range from learning a new hobby to advancing their skills to changing the type of work that they do.

 What does Udacity cost?
 How much work is involved?

 Udacity provides a lot of free resources, usually the introduction classes to most of their tracks can be accessed by just giving them your email address.
 But, they are typically pushing their students towards the nanodegree programs so that they can get the full content.
 These programs range in cost from $599 to $1,199, which can be paid in monthly installments.

 The nanodegree programs require students to work 10-15 hours per week on their courses.
 The length varies from 3 months on the low end to 7 months on the high end.
 Students who sign up for Udacity courses, especially in the nanodegree programs, should be ready to put in work and spend a fair amount of time on the work, similar to a Master’s program.